ThomasBleijendaal/umbraco-custom-section/docs/di.md

 ## Next

-Next thing to do is to start with the custom pages, to make our custom section usefull and add some real functionality.
+Now that we have DI working, we can really start building some real functionality.
+Next thing to do is to start with the custom pages, to make our custom section usefull and provide the user with some real UI.